 Of course, it would not be a Filipino festival without at least one physically demanding sports competition.
-The bright side is that most of the competitions during the Tuna Festival are water based, as another way of honoring the fish.
-So, you can try your hand in a jet ski challenge, a dragon boat race, a motorized banca race or a skimboarding competition – whatever sounds the most fun to you!
+The bright side is that most of the competitions during the Tuna Festival are water-based, as another way of honoring the fish.
+So, you can try your hand in a jet ski challenge, a dragon boat race, a motorized banca race, or a skimboarding competition – whatever sounds the most fun to you!

-But you can always just observe, if you’re not really up to taking part in the challenge.
-Definitely pay attention to the street dance parade – as with most other festivals in the Philippines, this is definite THE event to attend.
+But you can always just observe if you’re not really up to taking part in the challenge.
+Definitely pay attention to the street dance parade – as with most other festivals in the Philippines, this is a definite THE event to attend.
 Locals dressed in colorful outfits will wow you with their moves, and you can always join them.

 Beauty pageants are another type of event that is common in Filipino festivals.
 And that makes perfect sense – Filipino women are absolutely stunning, and it’s only appropriate to celebrate their beauty.
 But the Tuna Festival also celebrates the beauty of their men – the festival features a Mister and Miss Tourism Gensan Pageant, as opposed to the many ‘miss’ pageants of the other festivals.

 This festival is an excellent location to socialize with the locals and learn more about their culture.
 Interact with the local fishermen and find out what it is like to live a day in their shoes.
-Do not forget to buy fresh first grade tuna.
+Do not forget to buy fresh first-grade tuna.
 You could also have it prepared by the beach so you can relish a tastefully prepared local tuna dish.

-World famous boxer, Manny Pacquiao comes from General Santos, so you might be lucky to catch a glimpse of him.
+World-famous boxer, Manny Pacquiao comes from General Santos, so you might be lucky to catch a glimpse of him.
 Otherwise, make sure you enjoy the Tuna Festival.